Why does your lower back feel stiff and painful every time you get out of bed – and how can you make it go away – as soon as possible?

-That’s an amazingly common way people describe how their lower back pain started.
+That’s a common way people describe how their lower back pain started.

-At first, you don’t take it seriously, because the pain is relieved with time and you go to bed pain free.
+At first, you don’t take it seriously, because the pain is relieved during the day and you go to bed pain-free.

 What Causes Lower Back Pain in the Morning?

 Why can you do anything you want during the day, even exercise, without any problems?
-Why do your back muscles become sleep right after you’ve been sleeping and relaxing?
+Why do your back muscles hurt right after you’ve been sleeping and relaxing?